Tacos Los Cocuyos

 The Corner That Never Closes

 At certain hours, Centro Histórico belongs to a different city.
-The formal restaurants have shuttered, the tourists have retreated to their hotels, and the sidewalks along Simón Bolívar narrow to the kind of crowd that actually lives in this neighbourhood.
+The formal restaurants have shuttered, the tourists have retreated to their hotels, and the sidewalks along Simón Bolívar narrow to the kind of crowd that fills this stretch after dark.
 Tacos Los Cocuyos occupies that version of Mexico City with particular authority: a 24-hour street-level counter where the lighting is functional, the smoke is real, and the queue rarely drops below a dozen people regardless of what the clock says.

 That continuous operation is not a novelty act.
-In a city where late-night eating is less a subculture than a basic expectation, the taqueria that holds its standard at 3am is making a genuine commitment.
+In a city where late-night eating is less a subculture than a basic expectation, the taqueria that is still serving at 3am is making a clear commitment.
 Los Cocuyos has held that standard long enough to accumulate credentials that more formal venues would envy: a Michelin Bib Gourmand in both 2024 and 2025, and consecutive Opinionated About Dining Cheap Eats North America rankings of #4 (2023), #6 (2024), and #5 (2025).
-Those two recognition systems rarely converge on the same counter, which tells you something about the consistency of execution here across contexts and critics.
+Those two recognition systems rarely converge on the same counter.

 Where This Counter Sits in Mexico City's Dining Map